 Most American kitchens have chocolate chips somewhere.
 Every time you bake cookies, look at one before it melts.
 That little chip in your hand is right at this size.

-Pick up any ruler with metric markings.
-On the metric side, the numbered marks are this distance apart — from 0 to 1, from 3 to 4, from 7 to 8.
+Pick up any ruler with metric markings on it.
+On the metric side, the numbered marks are exactly 1 cm apart — from 0 to 1, from 3 to 4, from 7 to 8.
 That space between any two numbered marks is exactly the size we are talking about.

 Between those marks, smaller lines divide each centimeter into 10 equal millimeter sections.
-This length on a ruler is noticeably shorter than half an inch — a tight, compact space you can easily cover with your fingertip.
+This length on a ruler is noticeably shorter than half an inch.
+You can cover it completely with your fingertip.

-When your doctor says a mole is “1 cm in diameter” — that is the size of a blueberry.
-When a recipe calls for “1 cm thick slices” — that is the width of a pencil body.
-Knowing this tiny measurement by feel saves you from guessing in medical conversations, craft projects, cooking, and online shopping every single day.
+When your doctor says a mole is “1 cm in diameter” — that is a blueberry.
+When a sewing pattern calls for a “1 cm seam allowance” — that is a pencil-body width from the edge.

 If you enjoyed reading this article, you might also like the ones below.